robdy/robdy.io/src/pages/blog/2020-12-29-custom-connectors-with-dlp-policy.md

 * Custom connectors inherit detault group specified in DLP policy
 * Changes in policy don't reenable suspended flows, it has to be done manually
-* Blocking custom connectors doesn't prevent the existing flows from running.
-It prevents it from being edited
+* Blocking custom connectors might happen after some delay
 * It doesn't matter whether the connector was added before or after DLP policies were configured
 * It matters when the flows were created (before or after the policy was applied)